 Second, the victim should report this abuse to the police, so that the police can begin a full investigation of the circumstances of the crime.

-Finally, the victim can (and should) pursue legal claims against the perpetrator of this crime, and against the operators and owners of the massage parlor at which this abuse occurred.
-Pursuing a legal claim against the perpetrator of the crime may carry time limits (as discussed later), and almost always requires the help of a skilled and experienced attorney in this field.
+Finally, the massage therapist abuse victim can (and should) pursue legal claims against the perpetrator of this crime, and against the operators and owners of the massage parlor at which this abuse occurred.
+Pursuing a legal claim against the perpetrator of the crime may carry time limits (as discussed later), and almost always requires the help of a skilled and experienced massage therapist abuse attorney in this field.

 Sometimes, victims of this manner of abuse are confused about the differences between a criminal and civil proceeding in the context of sexual abuse.
 Although both are means that justice can be served against the perpetrator of the abuse, a criminal and civil trial have very different purposes and can yield different results for victims.
 In California, criminal cases are initiated by a state prosecutor, who collects evidence (such as physical evidence from rape kits or equivalent), interviews key witnesses, and compiles information with the aim of obtaining a conviction against an abuser in court.
 A conviction generally requires the prosecutor to prove his or her case “beyond a reasonable doubt,” which means that the prosecutor must amass enough evidence to convince a jury that the abuser committed the alleged crime beyond any reasonable doubt — usually a high and challenging burden.
 A conviction results in criminal penalties for the abuser, such as fines, probation, or prison time, however it does not provide direct financial restitution for victims.
 Moreover, in general, only the actual abuser can be punished for these crimes, and not the corporate entity that may have hired the abuser (or other employees who were aware of the crime, unless they are also, separately, charged for the crime or a similar crime).
 Although victims may feel that justice has been served in that the perpetrator has been punished and, hopefully, prevented from continuing his or her behavior, victims will not be financially compensated for their often substantial physical and emotional damages.